Talcite/SCP-ID-Card-Maker/README.md

 ## 👾 Live Demo

-A live demo can be found at: https://codepen.io/Talcite/pen/raVqywq
+A live demo can be found at [CodePen](https://codepen.io/Talcite/full/raVqywq).